Benji918/Roammates-App/README.md

 # Roammates App
-## An innovative MVP solution for users to find, rent rooms and apartments and find rooms and roommates
+## An innovative MVP solution for users to find, rent rooms and apartments, and find rooms and roommates

 ## Problem
 ### Students not being able to rent rooms and apartments, find roommates with ease.